 Interestingly enough... this is now a part of the terms of service out here.
 Posting here for your perusal.

 Members acknowledge and agree that, to the extent any situation arises where the Member's Dog introduces fleas [or ticks] into a Host's home, the Member's credit card may be billed for any amount to reimburse costs incurred attendant thereto.
 These costs may include, but are not limited to, costs associated with treating a Host's resident animals and/or home for fleas or flea prevention.
 It is the responsibility of all Members to disclose any knowledge of flea issues associated with their pets to all Hosts before any Service is rendered."

-Unruly and or aggression prone dogs may be welcome upon a meet and greet to decide if this is the best option for all concerned.
+Dogs prone to unruliness or slight aggressions could be welcome but ONLY upon a meet and greet to decide if this is the best option for all concerned.
 Poor behavior is not tolerated.
 This household generates a peaceful, loving, fun and copacetic environment.
 All creatures adapt and are treated fairly always.
 We context for all creatures and our home exudes a certain canine tranquility that makes everything go smoothly.

 If medication is needed, let's talk.
 Oral is one thing, shots are another.

 We have a full toybox of ropes, balls, and other chew toys.
 We no longer buy stuffed toys for safety reasons.
 There really is no need to bring any toys unless your pet is just really attached and of course, Not aggressive about it.